 Who can sign one

 Generally an Australian citizen or permanent resident aged 18 or over who has known both you and your partner personally, is not a relative of either of you, and can speak to your relationship from direct personal knowledge rather than secondhand.
-[VERIFY: confirm current eligibility criteria and any witness-identification requirements against the official Form 888 instructions, since specific requirements can be updated by the Department of Home Affairs.]
+Check the current Form 888 instructions for the exact witness-identification requirements (such as accepted proof-of-identity documents to attach), since these details are set by the form itself and can be updated.

 How many you typically need

-Most partner visa guidance suggests providing statutory declarations from two or more people who know you both well, ideally from different parts of your life (e.g. one from each side of the family, or a mix of family and friends), rather than relying on a single witness.
-[VERIFY: confirm the current recommended or required number against official Home Affairs guidance for your specific visa subclass.]
+Partner and prospective marriage visa applications generally require two Form 888 statutory declarations from people who know you both well, ideally from different parts of your life (for example, one from each side of the family, or a mix of family and friends) rather than two witnesses who only know one side of the relationship.

 Ask witnesses to be specific rather than generic — dates, shared events, and concrete observations carry more weight with a case officer than a general statement that "they seem happy together."